-Figure 76 CBS and DirecTV Major Golf Tournament Workflow
+Figure 85 CBS and DirecTV Major Golf Tournament Workflow

 For the production illustrated in this diagram, five holes of a golf course were captured in 4K HDR using Sony 4300 cameras operating in BT.2100 HLG mode.
-HDR content is mastered at 1,000 nits, with BT.2020 color.
+HDR content is mastered at 1,000 cd/m, with BT.2020 color.